 Its simplicity is its strength.
 Adding to its strength—it has a sampling colorspace all its own…

-The 3D keyer let you flip between HSL and YUV colorspace sampling (YUV is default).
+The 3D keyer let you flip between HSL and YUV colorspace sampling (YUV is the default).
 The HSL / RGB Qualifier doesn’t have a YUV option, giving you – the ‘in the know’ colorist – another colorspace to try and pull a quick key without futzing around too much with all the controls and sliders.
-As you may know, one of my cardinal rules in color correction: “If at first you don’t succeed, try, try again… but don’t dawdle.
+As you may know, one of my cardinal rules in color correction: “If at first, you don’t succeed, try, try again… but don’t dawdle.
 If it fails, try a different technique, quickly!”